Toby Neugebauer: Political activity

 He has donated $110,000 to Rick Perry, according to the Texans for Public Justice.
 The donation came from Blackstone Limited I, and was given to a Super PAC called Jobs for Iowa, which shared the same address as Quantum Energy Partners.
 He has also let the governor fly on his private jet to attend a meeting with the Interstate Oil and Gas Compact Commission in Biloxi, Mississippi, which was reported as a $6,250 "in-kind" campaign contribution.
 In 2015, he was the sole donor to Ted Cruz' Super PAC, "Keep The Promise II", contributing $10 million, representing one of the largest campaign donations ever made of this type.
 Neugebauer was in charge of the Super PAC, which was part of a group of 4 Super PACs supporting Cruz.
 As of mid March 2016, practically none of the money in the Neugebauer led Super PAC had been spent, leading to media speculations that he might withdraw the money from the race.
 After Cruz's withdrawal from the presidential campaign on May 3, 2016, Neugebauer withdrew the unspent $9M from the Super PAC.

 Personal life

-He is married and has two sons.
-In 2010, in an attempt to teach philanthropy to his sons, he took his family on a 110-day world tour to visit the slums of Mumbai, the orphanages of China, and the dirt-path villages of Tanzania and now he is in Egypt.
+Neugebauer is married and has two children.
+In 2016 he was listed as the principal officer of the charity, Matthew 6:20 Foundation, whose motto is “Support the purposes of the Christian Community.”

+In 2024, his 17,679-square-foot mansion near Dallas, which is a near-replica of the White House, was on sale for $40 million.